Most Military and Government Jobs Pay Less Than the Private Sector

 But the Public/Private Pay Gap Is Shrinking

-in 1998 and 1999 military pay rates have lagged behind private sector salaries for many years.
+Military pay rates have lagged behind private sector salaries for many years.
 Private sector employees often enjoy higher salaries than their peers in the armed forces, even if they have with the same level of education, degree of experience and cost-of-living expenses due to location.

 The biggest disparities in public/private pay show up for highly educated people.
 Doctors, dentists and people who have Ph.D.